yoshiki/YKPagedScrollView/README.md

 YKPagedScrollView is UIScrollView subclass has interface like UITableview.
 This library is based on [NNRotationBanner](https://github.com/naonya3/NNRotationBanner), and inspired [PunchScrollView](https://github.com/tapwork/PunchScrollView)

 - Reusable views.
-- East to use interface like UITableView.
+- Easy to use interface like UITableView.
 - Infinite scroll supports.
 - Horizontal/Vertical scroll supports.